Food Handler Guide: Definition, Responsibilities, Training, Card, and More

 Specifically, here are some common scenarios that will require you to wash your hands:

 Handwashing is a basic part of food hygiene and is required to be performed regularly.
 To achieve this, every food safety team's food safety management system must be effective and constantly working for your team.
 FoodDocs offers a smart, digital solution for this.
-Our digital Food Safety Management System (FSMS) is powered by artificial intelligence that can significantly help your team become efficient by implementing an intuitive notification system.
-With this feature, food handlers are alerted of any food safety task that needs to be done.
-Learn more about our digital FSMS as you read through this article.

-If you thought that Google knows everything...
+And just in case you thought that Google knew everything...

 The FDA Food Code 2017 provides several regulations regarding handwashing and related operations.
 As per the Food Code, all food handlers are required to wash their hands on a sink that is dedicated to handwashing only.
 Other sinks may be present in a kitchen area such as for janitorial operations, food preparation, and handwashing.